jdutant/docker-ojs/README.md

 ## Note

-This is a fork of [PKP's docker-ojs](https://github.com/docker-ojs), whose current development version (as of Oct 2022) is at [GitLab](https://gitlab.com/pkp-org/docker/ojs).
-The GitLab version needs a couple of changes to work, implemented here.
+This is a fork of [PKP's docker-ojs](https://github.com/docker-ojs), whose current development version is at [GitLab] (https://gitlab.com/pkp-org/docker/ojs).
+The current (oct 2022) GitLab version doesn't work out of the box, a couple of fixes are needed which are implemented here.

 PKP's docker-ojs is distributed under the GPL3 license, (c) Publick Knowledge Project 2022.
 It is based on work formerly done by [Lucas Dietrich](https://github.com/lucasdiedrich/ojs).

 This repository has two branches:

 * `main`: creates a temporary local OJS application.
-* `persistent`: creates a local persistent OJS application (database, plugins, files etc. are preserved.)
+* `persistent`: creates a local persistent OJS application: database, plugins, files etc. are preserved.

 ## Corrected instructions